3 Best States to Retire in 2021

 Another sizeable advantage to South Carolina is the climate.
 Thanks in large part to its mid-Atlantic location, the weather in South Carolina is temperate year-round.
 While the summers can certainly show their fair share of heat and humidity, this rarely becomes oppressive.
 Better still, winters in the Carolinas tend to be mild and beautiful, with only a few days of snow each year.

-For all the above reasons, South Carolina is at #2 on our list of best states to retire.
+For all the above reasons, South Carolina is at #2 on our list of best states to retire in America.

 For many years, Arizona has been one of the most popular retirement destinations in the United States.
 While Arizona is often thought of as an arid and desolate landscape, the diversity of Arizona is culturally and geographically vast.